-The Residential 8 Directive - BBIA land use designation affords a transition in density between higher density areas and lower intensity residential uses is applied to lands following the recommendations of the 1992 South Beaches Small Area Plan Study.
+The Residential 8 - BBIA land use designation affords a transition in density between higher density areas and lower intensity residential uses.
 This land use designation permits a maximum density of up to eight (8) units per acre.

 The Residential 15 - BBIA land use designation affords the highest density allowance, permitting a maximum density of up to fifteen (15) units per acre.
 The Residential 15 - BBIA land use designation may be considered for lands within the following generalized locations, unless otherwise limited by this Comprehensive Plan: